AchimKern/poetry-managed-td/README.md

-This is a (windows only) proof of concept !
+This is a (windows only) proof of concept of a Touch Package Manager (TPM).
+I currently don't have the time to transform this into a ptouction ready tool.

 ### Demo repo for a poetry managed (TPM) touch designer project / component

-In this case TPM manages a pysubprocess COMP, a utility COMP that allows you to easily start multiple python subprocesses.
-Internally TPM uses the same pysubprocess COMP to control poetry
+In this case TPM manages a pysubprocess COMP, an utility COMP that allows you to easily start multiple python subprocesses.
+Internally TPM uses the same pysubprocess COMP to control poetry and git.

 ## Installation
 poetry via powershell